luser-dr00g/pcomb/README.md

 These are considered "compile time" symbols, although constructing a `symbol` object happens dynamically, at run-time.

-Symbol codes are also allocated dynamically when calling the `symbol_from_string` function.
+Symbol codes are also allocated dynamically, when calling the `symbol_from_string` function.
 This function searches through the allocation list for a Symbol object whose printname matches the string.
 If there is no such object found, then a new code is assigned in the space of negative integers below -1 (which == EOF).